 - Aftercare, to help reduce the risk of relapse

 Someone showing drug overdose symptoms needs immediate medical help.
 Once they are stabilized, it’s the right time to pursue the services of drug and alcohol treatment.
 Let the clinical experts at Atlanta Detox Center guide you to recovery.
-We provide these a full range of treatment and recovery support, through both a drug detox center and heroin detox center.
-Our clinical staff is experienced as well to address other forms of substance abuse, such as through our alcohol addiction treatment program.
+We provide a full range of treatment and recovery support through both a drug detox center and our heroin detox center.
+Our clinical staff is experienced to address other forms of substance abuse, such as through our alcohol addiction treatment program.
 We also offer an alumni program for aftercare support.
-Substance abuse is not easily curbed.
-Call our center today at 833.631.0534 for a confidential, caring consultation.
+In other words, our team is there for our clients through each step of the recovery journey.